Why API Specs Break AI Agents and How to Fix Them Before MCP Launch

 Parameter names are rarely enough.
 Agents need constraints, formats, defaults, dependencies, and examples.
 The OpenAPI Specification supports descriptions and examples for parameters, properties, and objects, but teams often leave those fields thin or inconsistent.

-A useful parameter description should include:
+A useful parameter description includes:

 - Accepted format and type, including enum values when relevant